What is insulin?

 Insulin resistance is influenced by a combination of genetic, epigenetic and environmental factors.

-Insulin resistance can rarely be the result of an inherited metabolic condition.
+Insulin resistance can rarely be the result of inherited metabolic disease.
 These include:

 - Insulin receptor mutations (such as leprechaunism)